gaarutyunov/graph-typer-dsl/scripts/README.md

 You can also check the size of the queue with `squeue`.

 You need to to preload the necessary modules and save them as default.
+More [here](https://hpc.hse.ru/instructions/base#module).

 ## Data Processing